oubaydos/DevOpsify/README.md

 project, or to turn an existing project into a devops project using open source software (Git, Docker, Jenkins..)

-The main aim of this project is to develop a server application that automizes some parts of the DevOps cycle, does a DevOps analyze for projects and gives some feedback to developers on thing to improve.
+The main aim of this project is to develop a server application that automizes some parts of the DevOps cycle, does a "DevOps analysis" for projects and gives some feedback to developers on things to improve.

 UseCases
 ------------